Typoscript: CONTENT | slide: multilanguage not correctly respected in content_fallback mode

 #2 Updated by Stefan Galinski over 10 years ago

 I have added the missing trunk patch to the report.

 The bug causes any multilanguage site with an enabled "content_fallback" mode to be broken with slided content elements.
 You always get the content elements of the default language on the subpage, even if there is a valid translation (!) on the parent page.
 This is caused due to a missing check of the page overlay record.

 You can only reproduce the bug, if you haven't add an alternative language to the subpage!
 IMHO the content sliding should not depend of an existing alterntive language on the subpage.
 It's tricky enough to describe the slide behaviour to redacteurs without such traps.

-#3 Updated by Susanne Moog about 9 years ago
+#3 Updated by Susanne Moog over 9 years ago

 For the sake of completeness here the explanation from Bernhard on the mailing list on this topic:

 The problem is relatively complex.
 It shoul be clarified that there are